run-ai/docs/docs/admin/runai-setup/advanced/sso.md

 !!!
 Important Note
-    Single sign-on is only available with SaaS installations where the tenant has been created post-November 2021 or any Self-hosted installation.
+    Single sign-on is only available with SaaS installations where the tenant has been created post-January 2022 or any Self-hosted installation.

 ## Terminology